LeePritchard/xM-MSTeams/ReadMe.md

 # Pre-Requisites
 * Microsoft Teams bot appID and password
+	* This requires you to sign up for an msbot account here (https://dev.botframework.com)
+	* Create a bot by going to here (https://dev.botframework.com/bots/new)
 * A place to host a NodeJS application
 * xMatters account - If you don't have one, [get one](https://www.xmatters.com)!